Apple Picking Near East Tennessee

 - Their most popular apple varieties are the Virginia Beauty and the Winesap.

-- They do offer hayrides.
-Cost is $5.00 a person.
+- They do offer hayrides, which they call heyrides.
+The cost is $5.00 a person.
 Children three and under are free.

 Call ahead to schedule these educational opportunities at Altapass Orchard: